 Bottom line?
 Do what suits you.

+When it comes to free weights vs machine, pick what’s best for you.
 What type of workout are you more comfortable with and more likely to stick to?
 Maybe you’ll do best with a mix of both free weights and machines.
 If you’ve been strength training for awhile, maybe branching out to free weights would keep your workouts fresh and improve your results.
 Either way, you’ll sculpt your body, burn calories and get stronger.
 And that’s way better than no strength training at all.

 Source:Spennewyn KC.
 Strength outcomes in fixed versus free-form resistance equipment.
 Journal of Strength and Conditioning Research.
 2008;22:75